Blog

 Hard Water

-The high mineral content in DFW water can reduce the lifespan of water heaters, which often necessitates the use of water softeners.
+The high mineral content of DFW water can shorten water heater lifespan, often necessitating the use of water softeners.

 Metroplex water has high calcium and magnesium, and some areas report hardness levels over 200 parts per million.